-enforcing the applicable installation rules.
-Acceptance is based upon an overall evaluation $\ensuremath{\mathsf{E}}$ of the installation.
+Accepted - This term refers to installations acceptable to the authority having jurisdiction and enforcing the applicable installation rules.
+Factors other than the use of certified equipment may impact the decision to accept the equipment.
 Acceptance is not a characteristic of a product.
 It is installation specific.
 A product accepted for one installation may not be acceptable elsewhere.